malmstein/github-asana-action/README.md

 ### Prerequisites

 - Asana account with the permission on the particular project you want to integrate with.
-- Must provide the task url in the PR description.
+- Asana project where the issues will be added to.

 ## Inputs

 ### `asana-pat`

 **Required** Your public access token of asana, you can find it in [asana docs](https://developers.asana.com/docs/#authentication-basics).

+### `asana-project`

+**Required** The Asana project ID where the new task will be added i.e ASANA PROJECT: https://app.asana.com/0/1174433894299346

 ### `trigger-phrase`